lubuntu-team/manual/source/3/3.2/3.2.18/screensaver.rst

 How to Launch
 -------------
-To launch Screensaver from the menu :menuselection:`Preferences --> Screensaver` or run
+To launch Screensaver from the menu :menuselection:`Preferences --> XScreensaver Settings` or run

 .. code::